 - Inflatables/Duckies – These are similar to the inflatable kayaks we mentioned about, but are made for more aggressive rapids and rivers.

 We’ll throw in tandem type kayaks as a major difference in kayaks, because they’re in a class all by themselves.

 Tandem—2-person—kayaks come in just about every type of kayak above, except whitewater kayaks.
 Recreation, sit-in, sit-on, touring, ocean, and even fishing kayaks come in tandem versions.

 Tandem kayaks are longer, wider, have more weight carrying capacity, and if you’ve got a good paddle partner they’re that much easier to paddle.

 Kayak Type Summary

-Well, that’s the rundown on the major types of kayaks you can get.
-The thing you need to do now is decide on what type of kayaking/water you want to paddle and find the type of kayak that’s designed for that water.
+Well, that’s the rundown on the major different types of kayaks you can get.
+The thing you need to do now is decide on what type of kayaking/water you want to paddle and find the type of kayak that’s best designed and suited to that.

 Each of these types of kayaks are well-suited to their individual uses.
 That is to say that it’s hard to make them perform outside of the type of water/environment that they were designed for.
 For instance, you wouldn’t use a recreational sit-on-top kayak to go out in the ocean waves.